 Deliverables

-Draft final report with recommendations 12 months from date MoU is signed.
-It is not anticipated that the recommendations will be prescriptive but rather highlight areas of concern and suggest approaches that may be taken to improve the CNDTs and associated services.
+An interim report based on a small number of well staffed teams

+Draft final report with recommendations

 Presentation to HSE and DCEDIY of key findings

 Finalised report following HSE and DCEDIY correction of any errors relating to structures or processes.
 NDA will retain its independence as to what is included in the final report.

-Report in accessible formats such as child friendly version, Easy-to-Read version, Plain Language summary etc. These will be prepared after the main report has been finalised.
+Alternative versions which may include child friendly version, Easy to Read version, Plain language summary etc. These will be prepared after the main report has been finalised.

 Depending on length, certain sections may be prepared as separate annex documents such as a detailed methodology including the questionnaires and interview question guides.
+It is not anticipated that the recommendations will be prescriptive but rather highlight areas of concern and suggest approaches that may be taken to improve the CDNTs and associated services.

 Publication of Report

 The NDA will have to receive approval of the report from our Authority before publication.
 A draft report will be sent simultaneously to the HSE, DCEDIY and the Minster of State for Disabilities.
-Feedback will be considered and the report amended as necessary.
+Feedback will be considered, and the report amended as necessary.
 A final report will then be sent to the HSE, DCEDIY and the Minister.
 The HSE will have ownership of the final report and will choose a publication date in collaboration with the NDA

 5. Project timeframe